ebkr/r2modmanPlus/README.md

 - Fixes for Linux (Thanks to lonegamedev and Compile-Time).
 - GTFO support for GameData/Assets folders.
 - Several games can now be searched by aliases.
 (EG: "Risk of Rain 2" is searchable as "RoR2").

-### 3.1.20
-- Added Lethal League Blaze support.
-- Added Timberborn support.
-- BONEWORKS profile importing no longer causes failed assembly loading.
-- Mods downloaded using Thunderstore's "Download with Mod Manager" button now appear in the download progress screen.
-- Dependencies added to mods since the version currently installed with be downloaded and installed on updating the mod.
-- Updating a mod won't forcefully update the dependencies anymore.

 ## Screenshots